RunguoWu/Ovatools/README.md

 # Ovatools
-The health economic model codes for evaluating Ovatools
+The repo include R code for data preparation, parameter estimation and the health economic model codes for evaluating Ovatools

-If you want to use the same directory structure as that in the Github, before running, change the general working directory address to your local address in file_path.R
+Before running, change the general working directory address to your local address in file_path.R

 The model code files are all saved in the scripts folder.